Administrivia / How to Create a Works Page

-Things not to include: quality judgements (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgements), recommendations (don't tell us whether or not we should check it out), plot spoilers.
+Things not to include: quality judgments (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgments), recommendations (don't tell us whether or not we should check it out), plot spoilers.
 And whatever you do, do not copy text from the Wikipedia page.
-That is Plagiarism and it is bad.
+That is Plagiarism and copyright infringement and it is bad.

 At the bottom of the intro, type ---- (four hyphens) to create a horizontal line.
 Underneath it, create a header that says "!!
 [Work Name] contains examples of:".
 (The !! at the beginning of the line is the Header markup.)
 Underneath that, you're going to make the trope list.

 Finish off the trope list with another horizontal line: ----.

 This step is nice and quick.
-Go to the "Tools" menu on the left side of the screen.
-There should be a button that says "set page type".
-Click on it and set the page type to "work".
+Go to the "Page Info" box on the right side of the screen.
+Click on the edit button next to "Page Type", then set the page type to "work".
 There you go.

 This'll enable things like Reviews and the subpage tabs at the top.

 Find an index where the work belongs.
 Something like Fantasy Webcomics, Films of the 1990s, Strategy Game, Theatrical Productions, etc. Find the correct alphabetical location and add in your work.
 You should have at least one index, but if it fits in multiple places, you can add it to more than one index.

 How Indexing Works covers this topic in more detail.

 - Submit a custom title (not always necessary)